Your Visit

 Getting here

 The Museum is on the main road between Wakefield and Huddersfield (WF4 4RH).
-There is ample car and coach parking including disabled parking spaces and baby spaces.
+There is ample car and coach parking including disabled parking space and parent and child spaces.
+Parking is free though donations are appreciated, and there are times throughout the year (summer holidays and special events) where there will be a charge.
+These occasions will be signposted on our website and social media channels.

 Bus services run within easy walking distance of the Museum.
 From Wakefield Bus Station or Huddersfield Bus Stations, the Arriva 232 bus stops at the Reindeer pub with a few minutes walk to the Museum.
 Plan your journey here.